 - Due to the length of the Russian visa process, CIEE requires students to have a valid passport in order to be accepted.
 Russian immigration requires that this passport is valid for 18 months beyond the end date of the program.

-Total recommended credit for the summer is 9 semester/13.5 quarter hours and the number of contact hours is 154.
+Total credit for the summer is 10 semester/15 quarter hours and the number of contact hours is 154.

-Study abroad students are required to take the three required language courses (Russian Grammar, Phonetics, and Conversation) and the two required content courses.
+Students are required to take the three required language courses (Russian Grammar, Phonetics, and Conversation or, for beginning students, a comprehensive, single Beginning Russian language course that combines grammar, phonetics, and conversation) and the two required content-based courses.

 About the City